These Excellent Covid-19 Posters Are Both Beautiful and Beneficial | Washingtonian (DC)

 The Viral Art Project is a virtual art gallery that invites graphic designers and artists to submit original poster designs that respond visually to the Covid-19 pandemic.
 The idea is to raise awareness of the challenges facing the world while also promoting messages of hope and security.
 The results so far have been striking—an ever-growing collection of posters that demonstrate how powerful typography and graphic design can be.

-The project was created by DC-based artist Mark Kelner with fellow Washingtonians Ben Ostrower (a graphic designer specializing in political campaign branding who founded Wide Eye) and Zachary Levine (a historian and curator who runs Throughline Collaborative).
+The project was created by Mark Kelner (a DC-based artist), Ben Ostrower (a graphic designer specializing in political campaign branding who founded Wide Eye), and Zachary Levine (a historian and curator who runs Throughline Collaborative).
 Their goal was to make a call to action and response to the national emergency, as well as establish an online museum of sorts to document this moment.
 The project also brings awareness to artists and designers across the world whose work and financial situation have been impacted by the pandemic.

 Here are some of our favorite posters.
 You can see lots more (and download and print them) at ViralArtProject.com.